-- Click the Mask tab, then click the NoData Color Picker.
+- Click the Mask tab and click the Nodata color picker drop-down arrow.

-- Choose a color from the color picker to visualize NoData cells in your raster layer.
+- Choose a color from the color picker to visualize the NoData cells.

-The map display updates to symbolize your NoData cells using the color you chose.
+The map display updates to symbolize the NoData cells using the color you chose.

 - Open the Raster Calculator tool in the Spatial Analyst toolbox.